jniltinho/livego/README.md

 #### Compile from source
 1. Download the source code `git clone https://github.com/jniltinho/livego.git`
-2. Go to the livego directory and execute `go build` or `make build`
+2. Go to the livego directory and execute `go build -ldflags="-s -w"` or `make build`

 ## Use
 1. Start the service: execute the livego binary file or `make run` to start the livego service;